 Main periods of evolution of the Francolí delta, the harbour and the city of Tarragona since the 18th century

-From Punta del Miracle to the Cape of Salou, there are approximately 12 km among which 7 km are now occupied by the harbour of Tarragona covering the 2.5 km long coastline of the Francolí delta.
+From Punta del Miracle to the Cape of Salou, there are approximately 12 km among which 5 km is now occupied by the harbour of Tarragona, covering the 2.5 km long coastline of the Francolí delta.
 Since the 18th c., we identified four main periods of evolution leading to this configuration considering the interactions between the river delta dynamics and the harbour infrastructures transformations:

 Period 1: until 1800 – Sedimentation/erosion cycles with low harbour infrastructures and management (see paper 1).
 Before the 19th c., harbour structures only affected the margin of the delta.
-A short mole was built in the 15th c. in continuity of the cape of Tarragona and after some reparations it was still the only construction to protect a small harbour to the east at the end of the 18th c.
-In this past configuration, floods of the Francolí brought regularly sediments to the coast and the sandy material was redistributed along the shore by the longshore drift.
-The harbour structures contributed to trap momentarily the sand along the coast, before that the storms erode the shore and remove sediments from the harbour.
+A short mole was built in the 15th c. in continuity of the cape of Tarragona and after some reparations, it was still the only construction to protect a small harbour to the west at the end of the 18th c.
+In this past configuration, floods of the Francolí periodically brought sediment to the coast and the sandy material was redistributed along the shore by the longshore drift.
+The harbour structures contributed to momentarily trap sand along the coast, before storms would erode the shore and remove sediment from the harbour.
 These cyclic fluvio-coastal dynamics are involved in long-term deltaic trends.
-Natural thresholds and/or anthropic impacts along the coast contributed to trap sediments for longer period of time and generated deltaic progradation.
+Natural thresholds and/or anthropic impacts along the coast contributed to trap sediment for longer periods of time and generated deltaic progradation.
 It resulted into a sedimentation "in stages" recorded in the chrono-stratigraphies of the Tarragona margin of the delta.

 The Upper City and the Lower City followed different historical paths.
 The Upper City was more resilient towards socio-economic changes across history.
 It was the refuge during more unstable periods.
-Even today, the urbanism and the architecture are strongly marked by a continuity since the Roman period.
-The Lower City developing towards the south and the deltaic area is more connected to the socio-economical and political factors.
-It can be affected by strong and quick developments (e.g. the Roman period and the last two centuries), or being neglected (e.g. 8th-11th c.
+Even today, urbanism and architecture is strongly marked by a continuity since the Roman period.
+The Lower City developing towards the south and the deltaic area is more connected to the socio-economic and political factors.
+It can be affected by strong and fast developments (e.g., the Roman period and the last two centuries), or being neglected (e.g., 8th-11th c.
 CE).